JPLeRouzic/ALS_model/README.md

 spinal cord.<br>
 => To be done<br>
 <br>
-• Dendritic cells (antigen-presenting cells) secrete MCP-1, which probably participates in the infiltration of peripheral immune cells.<br>
-=> To be done<br>
 <br>
 • Neurons become Giant Motor Units (to compensate dying neurons)<br>
 (from David J on an ALS forum)<br>